Anytime 24/7—Hablamos Español

 What Is Spousal Immunity?

 Historically, spouses weren’t legally allowed to sue each other for personal injury due to a principle called “interspousal immunity.”
-This considered a married couple as one legal entity, making it impossible for one spouse to sue each other.
-Courts also believed allowing spouses to sue each other would disrupt the harmony of the family unit.
+This considers a married couple as one legal entity, making it impossible for one spouse to sue the other.
+Courts also believed that allowing spouses to sue each other would disrupt the harmony of the family unit.

 However, the concept has evolved in recent years.
 Spouses now have the right to sue each other for both intentional and negligent actions in many jurisdictions, including New York.